 When people think of beach destinations in South America, Brazil often comes to mind, with visions of sunny Ipanema, Copacabana, or any of the smaller cities that dot the country's 4,500 miles of coastline.
 However, with a great reputation, means more crowds, and sometimes a higher cost for travelers.

-If you're seeking a restful and relaxing vacation, you consider another South American country: Columbia.
+If you're seeking a restful and relaxing vacation, you should consider another South American country: Columbia.
 The coastal city of Cartagena is just a short plane ride from Bogota and it's a great starting point for embarking on a perfect beach holiday.

 Isla de Providencia

 The 5,000 residents of this tiny island off the coast of Nicaragua belong to Colombia politically, but their culture reflects their Caribbean geography.
 The people primarily speak English and Creole, and you're more likely to hear reggae music than salsa here.
 The island's location on the world's third largest barrier reef makes it a prime destination for snorkeling and scuba diving in the crystal clear Caribbean Sea.

 San Andrés Island

 Similar to Providencia Island, San Andres sparks slightly more fanfare due to its higher profile beaches and comparatively robust nightlife.
 Getting here by air is easy, inexpensive, and quick (less than 2 hours from the mainland), so this island attracts both Colombian and foreign travelers.